 If possible, go apartment hunting during the week when most people are working.
 If you see an apartment on Friday, it will probably not be available by Monday, since Saturday and Sunday are when most people look for apartments.
 Also, the best apartments tend to be listed during the first two weeks of the month.

 Visit the apartment and the neighborhood during the day and also at night, if possible.
 Some streets may be very busy during the day, but deserted at night, which may or may not feel comfortable.
+Walk the route you might normally take.

-If you have a pet, your choices might be limited to pet-friendly buildings.
+If you have a pet, your choices will be limited to pet-friendly buildings.
 Many landlords in Manhattan do not allow dogs, while some only allow cats.
 Some landlords allow only one dog, others allow only dogs of 20 pounds or less, while others set breed restrictions.

 Types of Buildings